zhangbsn-gt/developer.gov.sg/collections/_products/categories/data-and-apis/cloud-file-transfer/getting-started.md

 Agencies and their partners can onboard and integrate CFT as a closed beta digital service in three simple steps:

 1. Qualification for Closed-Beta
-	- Agencies interested in participating in closed beta for CFT version 1.1 can sign up using the Tenant Onboarding form.
-As slots are limited, you are advised to sign up as soon as possible.
+	- We are no longer taking in new closed-beta users for CFT version 1.1 as we are upgrading to CFT version 2.1 from May 2022.
+Agencies which are keen can [register their interest](https://form.gov.sg/#!/62280856ba91100012050933){:target="_blank"} to be a closed-beta user for CFT version 2.1.

 2. Technical Assessment
 	- The CFT team will review your use case and if found suitable, follow-up with you for the implementation details.